hezarai/hezar/docs/tutorial/training/trainer.md

 for more info.

 ### Mixed Precision
-Mixed precision can also be acheived by setting the `mixed_precision` argument in the Trainer's config.
+Mixed precision can also be achieved by setting the `mixed_precision` argument in the Trainer's config.
 ```python
 trainer_config = TrainerConfig(
     ...,